changjeffrey829/JeffResume/README.md

 Coming soon

 ## Nested Table View Demo Controller
-This controller demostrate how to construct TableView with nested CollectionView.
-Data is from rss itune and this the base url https://rss.itunes.apple.com/api/v1/.
+This controller can show top movies, podcasts, and audiobooks from Itune.
+Users can customize output by tapping the filter button on ```NestedTableViewCell```.

 ### Screenshot
 ![](https://i.imgur.com/5tf5fwIl.png)